palumbamboo/se2-groupD/documentation/retrospective/sprint4_retrospective.md

 	Positive:

-	* Dedicating the last days of the sprint in finding and fixing bugs lead to a better-working product.
+	* Taking the last few days of the sprint to find and fix bugs leads to a better-working product.
-	* Having both backend and frontend validations helps in finding bugs.
+	* Having both backend and frontend validations helps in finding bugs and improves consistency.

 	Negative: